Judge rejects Trump's request to block disclosure of documents to January 6 committee - ExBulletin

 Addressing the issue of presidential confidentiality, Chutkan wrote: “The Constitution does not expressly define a president’s right to confidential communications… the privilege is not absolute.
 The former president’s confidentiality claims in this case, she ruled, do not hold water.

-And while the judge agreed that Congress’ request for Trump’s White House documents “cast a wide net” in its breadth, she ultimately concluded that “the court will not question [the Committee’s request] by undertaking a document-by-document review that would require it to engage in a function strictly reserved for the executive.
-President Biden had already made the decision.
+And while the judge agreed that Congress’ request for Trump’s White House documents “cast a wide net” in its breadth, she ultimately concluded that “the court will not question [the Committee’s request] by undertaking a document-by-document review that would require it to engage in a function squarely reserved for the executive.
+Mr. Biden had already made the decision.

 Notably, Chutkan also identified many of the valid reasons why the House committee might need the archived documents to prevent an attack like the one on January 6 from happening again.
-These reasons included “the adoption of amending criminal laws to deter and punish violent behavior targeting the institutions of democracy … the imposition of structural reforms on executive agencies to prevent their abuse for undemocratic purposes … and the reallocation of resources and modification of intelligence-sharing processes by federal agencies tasked with detecting and interdicting foreign and domestic threats to the security and integrity of our electoral processes.
+These reasons included “the passing of amended criminal laws to deter and punish violent behavior targeting the institutions of democracy … the imposition of structural reforms on executive agencies to prevent their abuse for undemocratic purposes …” federal agencies responsible for detecting and interdicting foreign and domestic threats to the security and integrity of our electoral processes.

 In his opinion, Chutkan, who has before his court numerous cases involving defendants accused of participating in the January 6 riot, described the event as an “unprecedented attempt to prevent the legal transfer of power.” .
 She later added that “for the first time since the election of 1860, the transfer of executive power was clearly not peaceful”.